-The Trustees have considered the need for a specific internal audit function and has decided to appoint Veritau Ltd. of 50 South Parade, Northallerton, DL7 8SL as Responsible Officer ('RO') and as internal auditors to perform additional checks.
+The board of trustees has considered the need for a specific internal audit function and has decided to appoint Veritau Ltd. of 50 South Parade, Northallerton, DL7 8SL as Responsible Officer ('RO') and as internal auditors to perform additional checks.

-The RO's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
-On a termly basis, the RO reports to the Governing Body on the operation of the systems of control and on the discharge of the Trustees' financial responsibilities.
-During the year the Academy Trust has made minor improvements to its authorisation controls and reconciliation processes based on these checks.
+The RO's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
+The RO reports to the Governing Body on the operation of the systems of control and on the discharge of the trustees' financial responsibilities.
+During the year the academy trust received one full RO visit with all the required checks as well as monthly advice and guidance on a range of issues such as prevention of fraud, security and information governance.